 The fishery was first certified in 2016, and the certification subsequently extended to additional fleets in 2019.
-164 vessels53, fishing from the regions of Cantabria, Guipuzcoa, Vizcaya and Asturias in Spain, are involved in the fishery.
+167 vessels, fishing from the regions of Cantabria, Guipuzcoa, Vizcaya and Asturias in Spain, are involved in the fishery.

-The initial assessment of the fishery raised three conditions for both gear types, and two additional conditions for the pole and line fishery.
+The initial assessment of the fishery raised three conditions for both gear types, and two additional conditions for the troll unit of certification.
 A number of improvements have been made on the basis of these conditions and the fishery demonstrates best practice in several areas.